-From the Menu icon on the top left corner, you have access to all the NDI sources on your network but also to some Settings (Audio, Video, Overlay, Ouput).
+From the Menu icon on the top left corner, you have access to all the NDI sources on your network but also to some Settings (Audio, Video, Overlay, Output).
 Within the list pick the NDI source that you want to display (here we have only our NDI camera named "Avonic-82342"):

 Now, you have your NDI camera output! (with possible PTZ, Presets and Manual/Auto Focus functions.. even recording or direct access to the camera web GUI!)

-* If you scan the QR code given on Studio Monitor, or open the given IP address on a web browser, you can control Studio Monitor from your smartphone or tablet (if connected to the same network) which can be very handy especially if you have several Studio Monitors on your network:
+* If you scan the QR code given on Studio Monitor, or open the given IP address on a web browser, you can control Studio Monitor from another PC, smartphone or tablet (if connected to the same network) which can be very handy especially if you have several Studio Monitors on your network: